mpelcat/GPStudio/INSTALL.md

 # GPStudio installation

 Important, if you are using a zip or tar package, you need to add the bin directory to your PATH.
-On windows, add also thirdparts/ and thirdparts/php.
+Under Windows, add also thirdparts/ and thirdparts/php.

-You may need a distribution of quartus 13.1 for dreamcam.
+You may need a distribution of quartus 13.1 for the dreamcam.

 ## Dependencies